- Who to contact

 If a student is genuinely ill during lesson time:

 - Student to register with subject teacher.

-- During break/lunchtimes if students feel unwell or are injured they should seek the assistance of a member of staff who is to ensure that the student is dealt with appropriately in line with the procedure above.
+- During break/lunchtimes if students feel unwell or are injured they should seek the assistance of a member of staff or report to the First Aid Room themselves where a First Aider will be available to ensure that the student is dealt with appropriately in line with the procedure above.